ncheenu/stig-4-debian-11/README.md

 ## Upgrade

 It has been a long time since we have updated STIG for Debian's framework.
 I think it's time to upgrade for the release of Debian 11 stable.
+This time, it uses the Ubuntu 24.04 LTS STIG instead of RHEL 7

 ## HTML report output supported